 Apple is reportedly entering into car technology and self-driving cars, but it’s hard to know how much of this is core to the corporate DNA.

-Warren Buffett recently invested, buying $9 billion of stock, so he certainly thinks the future prospects, on balance, looking positive.
+Warren Buffett invested, buying some 5% of stock.
+So he certainly thinks the future prospects, on balance, are looking positive.

 Microsoft’s underperformance and transition to new CEO, Satya Nadella

-Steve Ballmer, succeeded Bill Gates as CEO of Microsoft in 2000 and held the office 2014 when Satya Nadella took over the reigns.
+Steve Ballmer, succeeded Bill Gates as CEO of Microsoft in 2000 and held the office 2014 when Satya Nadella took over the reins.